 The call is open to applicants from transition and developing countries.
 See the complete list.

 - A public library is a library that is open to the general public, and which makes all kinds of knowledge and information available.
 The main source of funding is local/regional/national government.

-Are services funded by EIFL-PLIP eligible?
+Are training programmes that have been funded by EIFL-PLIP eligible?